fairDataSociety/fairdrive-desktop-app/docs/index.md

 ##### Installing fuse on Windows
 install [winfsp](https://winfsp.dev/rel/)

+### BEE
+You will need a bee node running with a valid stamp id.

+We encourage `Swarm Desktop` for setting up your bee node.
+Here is a [guide](https://medium.com/ethereum-swarm/upgrading-swarm-deskotp-app-beta-from-an-ultra-light-to-a-light-node-65d52cab7f2c) for it.

 ### Install FDA

 Download FDA for your operating system from [Releases](https://github.com/fairDataSociety/fairdrive-desktop-app/releases) Page

 [MacOS (amd64)](https://github.com/fairDataSociety/fairdrive-desktop-app/releases/download/v0.1.0-rc11/fairdrive_darwin_amd64.dmg)